woodrush/lisp-in-life/README.md

 ![An overview of the CPU and its surrounding units.](./img/ss2.png)

-An overview of the CPU and its surrounding units.
+An overview of the CPU and its surrounding modules.
 On the top are the ROM modules, with the lookup module on the right, and the value modules on the left.
-On the bottom right is the CPU.
-On the bottom left is the RAM module.
+On the bottom left is the CPU.
+On the bottom right is the RAM module.

 This pattern is the VarLife version of the architecture.
 VarLife is an 8-state cellular automaton defined in the [Quest For Tetris](https://codegolf.stackexchange.com/questions/11880/build-a-working-game-of-tetris-in-conways-game-of-life/142673#142673) (QFT) Project, which is used as an intermediate layer to create the final Conway's Game of Life pattern.
 The colors of the cells indicate the 8 distinct states of the VarLife rule.